DIANE GARTON EDIE

 Diane Garton Edie has worked with OFY since 1992 in various capacities: singer, board member, librettist, stage director, company manager and, since 1996, artistic director.

-Ms. Garton Edie's work as director, librettist and primary artistic outreach/ education coordinator has been recognized and supported locally, regionally, and on the national level.
-Her libretti for OFY's hailed collection of adaptations have been enjoyed by school and family audiences throughout the upper Midwest since 1994.
-Ms. Garton Edie has adapted/created libretti
+Diane's work as director, librettist and primary artistic outreach/ education coordinator has been recognized and supported locally, regionally, and on the national level.
+Her libretti for OFtY's hailed collection of adaptations have been enjoyed by school and family audiences throughout the upper Midwest since 1994.
+Diane has adapted/created libretti

-for The Barber of Seville, The Elixir of Love, The Pirates of Penzance,
+for The Barber of Seville, Cinderella, The Elixir of Love, The Pirates of Penzance,

 Orpheus Returns, The Magic Flute, Rusalka, and Hansel and Gretel.
-Her next creation will be a retelling of Massenet's Cinderella which will make its debut in 2012.
+Her newest creation is an exotic retelling of Beauty and the Beast - set to make its debut in 2014.
 The recent publication and rental of these works now makes this uniquely accessible repertoire available to an even wider audience.
-Ms. Garton Edie also oversees our summer program, Build Your Own Opera.
+Diane also oversees our summer program, Build Your Own Opera.

 dan (at) ofty.org

-Dan Plummer joined the Opera for the Young administrative staff in 2007 and holds the position of General Director.
+Dan Plummer, D. Mus.A. joined the Opera for the Young administrative staff in 2007 and holds the position of General Director.

-Dr. Plummer holds a Bachelor of Music with Honors and a Doctor of Musical Arts degree from the University of Wisconsin - Madison and a Master of Music with Honors from The New England Conservatory of Music.
-In service to the non-profit profession, Dr. Plummer has made presentations on opera outreach at the Opera America conference, as well as on organization transition for the Greater Madison Chapter of the Association for Fundraising Professionals (AFP).
-He served as Madison’s National Philanthropy Day Chair from 2010-12.
-In 2013, he became Board President for AFP Greater Madison Chapter and was also named one of Madison’s 40 Under 40 executives by InBusiness Magazine.
+Dan holds a Bachelors and a Doctorate from the University of Wisconsin and a Masters with Honors from The New England Conservatory of Music.
+In service to the non-profit profession, he has been Board President of the Association of Fundraising Professionals; he currently chairs Madison’s National Philanthropy Day and volunteers on the Business Development Board for the Dane County Humane Society.
+In 2013, Dan was named one of Madison’s 40 Under 40 Executives by InBusiness Magazine.

 katie (at) ofty.org